galatea-associates/poc-domain-data-gen/README.md

 A file builder is a self contained piece of functionality which, given a dataset, will build a file according to a specified data format and output that file to a specified location.

 Each file builder is represented by a single Python module containing a single Python class, these modules reside in the "filebuilders" package.
 Each class extends the abstract class "FileBuilder", which defines a single abstract method "build".
 Initially, file builders will be created for JSON, CSV and XML.
-If you wish to add a new file builder, simply create a new python module containing a single class which extends the "Generatable" abstract class and implements the abstract method "get_template".
-The "get_template" method should return a dictionary that represents the structure of the domain object.
-Functions found inside the "shared_data_generator" module can be referenced here.
+If you wish to add a new file builder, simply create a new python module inside the "filebuilders" package containing a single class which extends the "FileBuilder" abstract class and implements the abstract method "build".
+The "build" method should accept a list of dictionaries (one dictionary per domain object) and use that dataset to generate a file.

 ### Configuration